HuskyLabs/Unicode-Braille-Translator/README.md

 # Unicode Braille Translator
-Easiest way to make anything a shit-post/green text worthy in the form of some npm package
+Easiest way to make anything totally unreadable while still being readable in the form of a npm package.

 # Docs
 Soon....